karlroberts/ScoutSuiteDocker/README.md

 # README
-#### run the Scout2 AWS audit in a docker container and delegate roles using aws-vault
+#### run the ScoutSuite Cloud infrastructure audit tool in a docker container to avoid spilling python all over your OS

+CloudSuite now supports AWS, Azure and Google cloud. nice.

+Read the docs in the [ScoutSuite Wiki](https://github.com/nccgroup/ScoutSuite/wiki) or their [Github README](https://github.com/nccgroup/ScoutSuite/blob/master/README.md)

+But to save time here are some notes on how I use it.

-We use aws-vault to assume Roles that can run a security audit any which ever account we have permissions for.
+We use aws-vault to assume Roles in AWS that can run a security audit any which ever account we have permissions for.
 This prevents the need to pass around AWS credentials to perform this crucial task.

 ## Setup the Docker image